 We modelled in five year segments.
-To pretend to be any more accurate than this would have been ridiculous.
+To pretend to be any more precise than this would have been ridiculous.
 Sometimes we could be quite accurate in knowing which five year bracket applied, sometimes we knew only within say ten or twenty years and would need to take an educated guess.
 The appropriate life cycle model was then applied to each five year age cohort within each asset class, allowing for the model variants.

-The complete model, with all data, assumptions and details, along with discussion and recommendations, can be found in the PAC Report on Water Asset Renewal.
+The complete model, with all data, assumptions and details, along with discussion and recommendations, can be found in the PAC Report on Water Asset Renewal (available on the Talking Infrastructure website)